Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: -structures on punctured surfaces with elementary holonomy

-Suppose that the cardinality of $\Lambda$ is one.
-Then, if all punctures of $F$ map to $\Lambda$, then $F$ admits a complete complex affine structure.
-The complex affine action preserves parallel lines on $\C$; then, again, the Euler characteristic of $F \minus D$ must be non-negative, which is a contradiction. \end{proof} \begin{proposition}\Label{PunctureNotfixed} Let $F$ be a closed surface with two punctures $p$ and $q$.
-Suppose that $C = (f, \rho)$ is a $\CP^1$-structure on $F$ such that \begin{itemize} \item the holonomy of $C$ is elementary, and the stabilizer of $\Im \rho$ (in $\PSL(2, \C)$) is non-discrete, \item the degrees of $f$ around the two punctures are the same. \end{itemize} Then, no puncture of $F$ maps to $\Lambda$. \end{proposition} \begin{proof} By Lemma \ref{PunctureAtDomain}, we can assume that $p$ does not develop to $\Lambda$.
-Let $C \cong (\tau, L)$ be the Thurston parameters of $C$\,; then by the assumption of the holonomy, $p$ and $q$ correspond to cusps of $\tau$.
+Thus, the holonomy of $F$ consists of parabolic elements fixing $\infty$.
+Then the Euler characteristic of $F \minus D$ is zero, since $F\minus D$ admits Euclidean structure.
+Therefore $F$ has a positive Euler characteristic, which is a contradiction. \end{proof} \begin{proposition}\Label{PunctureNotfixed} Let $F$ be a closed surface with two punctures $p$ and $q$ such that the Euler characteristic of $F$ is negative.
+Suppose that $C = (f, \rho)$ is a $\CP^1$-structure on $F$ such that \begin{itemize} \item the holonomy of $C$ is elementary, and the stabilizer of $\Im \rho$ (in $\PSL_2\C$) is non-discrete, and \item the degrees of $f$ around the two punctures are the same. \end{itemize} Then, no cusp of $F$ maps to the subset $\Lambda$ defined in \Cref{PunctureAtDomain}. \end{proposition} \begin{proof} By Lemma \ref{PunctureAtDomain}, we can assume that $p$ does not develop to $\Lambda$.
+As the Euler characteristic of $F$ is negative, we let $C \cong (\tau, L)$ be the Thurston parameters of $C$\,; then by the assumption of the holonomy, $p$ and $q$ correspond to cusps of $\tau$.
 Then, as the degrees at $p$ and $q$ agree, the total weights of leaves of $L$ around the punctures are the same.

 Suppose, to the contrary, that a puncture $q$ develops to a point of $\Lambda$.
-Then $f$ takes all lifts of $q$ to the same point of $\Lambda$; Otherwise, as $\Lambda$ has cardinality two, $\Im \rho$ contains hyperbolic elements and there must be an elliptic element in $\Im \rho$ exchanging the points of $\Lambda$; then the stabilizer of $\Im \rho$ must be discrete against the hypothesis.
-Therefore all leaves of $L$ initiating from $q$ must end at $p$.
-Then, for every complementary region $R$ of $\tau \minus L$, letting $\til{R}$ be the universal cover of $R$ (in $\til{\tau} = \H^2$), at most, one ideal point of $\ti{R}$ maps to $q$ by the pleated surface.
+Then $f$ takes all lifts of $q$ to the same point $r$ of $\Lambda$: Otherwise, as $\Lambda$ has cardinality two, $\Im \rho$ contains hyperbolic elements, and it also contains an elliptic element exchanging the points of $\Lambda$; then the stabilizer of $\Im \rho$ must be discrete against the hypothesis.